 What does it mean to be customer-centric?

-Putting the customer first is not a new idea.
-However, the same technologies that are changing customer behavior – including mobile devices, social media, the cloud, the Internet of Things, and artificial intelligence (AI) — are enabling businesses to personalize interactions with customers in a whole new way.
+A customer-first mindset is not a new idea.
+However, the same technologies that change customer behavior – including mobile devices, social media, the cloud, the Internet of Things, and artificial intelligence (AI) – enable businesses and organizations to personalize interactions with customers in a whole new way.

-“Personal doesn’t just mean upleveling a generic experience with a person’s name,” points out Mathew Sweezey, Salesforce’s Marketing Insights Principal.
+“Personal doesn’t just mean upleveling a generic experience with a person’s name,” pointed out Mathew Sweezey, Salesforce’s principal of marketing insights.
 “Instead, it’s about dynamically creating a personal experience at each and every moment – from the first search that helps customers ideate their needs to their final purchase, and every moment of the journey in between.”

 For a customer that has established a relationship with a brand, this might mean receiving personalized recommendations based on their purchasing history as they scroll through a company’s website on the way home from work, then receiving a follow-up email the next day offering a discount.

-A hotel group, for example, will leverage information guests give them to personalize their hotel stay at one of their properties and anticipate their needs in advance, whether it’s a preference for a particular type of pillow or information about local yoga classes.
+A hotel group, for example, can use information guests provide to personalize their hotel stay at one property, and then anticipate their needs in advance of their next stay.
+Guests then have the benefit of their preferred pillow type waiting for them in their room, or information about local yoga classes ready upon arrival.
 An online retailer might show customers similar products that other browsers have viewed, as well as provide direct comparisons to those products.
-A fashion rental company will correlate data gleaned from subscribers’ use of the service with information about their inventory to help users pick their next rental outfit faster and with a greater likelihood that it will be a perfect fit.
+A fashion rental company canl correlate data gleaned from subscribers’ use of the service with information about their inventory.
+This data can help users pick their next rental outfit faster, with a greater likelihood that it will be a perfect fit.

 What does a customer-centric organization look like?